jdanielmourao/obsidian-sanctum/README.md

 ## Font recommendations

-This theme recommends the use and installation of the fonts **"IBM Plex Sans"** and **"IBM Plex Mono"** in your system.
+This theme recommends the use and installation of the IBM Plex font family in your system, although it still works well with default fonts.
+It also supports iA Writer fonts, for those who enjoy using them in their writing.
+You can add both using this [snippet](snippets/Sanctum_supported_fonts.css), and enabling it in `Appearance ➞ CSS Snippets`.

-Since those fonts are rather heavy on the theme's file, though, I decided to include iA Writer's variable fonts "Quattro" and "Mono", which are based on IBM Plex, and much lighter on the file.
-This way, even if you don't have any of the fonts installed on your computer, they'll still be rendered by obsidian when you install this theme.
-If you do want to have IBM Plex as the main font, or any other font for that matter, you can simply install the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) Plugin, and add them under `Typography`➞`Fonts`, in the Style Settings Plugin Options.
+If you do want to have IBM Plex as the main font, or any other font for that matter, you can install the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) Plugin, and add them under `Typography`➞`Fonts`, in the Style Settings Plugin Options.

 ## Recommended Plugins